Rob Hoskins: Communities of Hope

 Raise the Future | Rob Hoskins

-Ironically, these times of anger have proven to be prime occasions for awakenings, revivals and revitalizations.
-In his seminal work Revivals, Awakenings and Reform: Chicago History of American Religion, William G. McLoughlin observes, “Awakenings begin in periods of cultural distortion and grave personal stress, when we lose faith in the legitimacy of our norms, the viability of our institutions and the authority of our leaders in church and state.”
+Ironically, these eras of anger have proven to be prime occasions for spiritual awakenings and revitalizations.
+In his seminal work, Revivals, Awakenings, and Reform, William G. McLoughlin observes that awakenings often begin during periods of cultural distortion and grave personal stress, when faith in the legitimacy of norms and the authority of institutions begins to waver.

-Church leadership that is committed to building communities of hope that transcend all cultural moments not only will survive these troubled times, but may well be the vanguard of the next Great Awakening.
+Church leadership committed to building communities of hope that transcend the current cultural climate will do more than just survive these troubled times; they may well become the vanguard of the next Great Awakening.

 If we are to be people rooted in Christ, we must embrace what it means to be a hopeful community where faith thrives and truth prevails.
 What do the hopeful communities we need to develop look like?
 In my experience, they are characterized by these six traits: